NyteshadeXT/PF2e-Core-Vault/3-Rules/Battlezoo Bestiary Monster Parts/Imbued Properties/Cold.md

 *   **8th** On a critical hit, the target is also slowed 1 until the end of your next turn unless it succeeds at a Fortitude save against the weapon's DC.
 The status penalty to a target's Speeds increases to -10
 *   **12th** The persistent cold damage dealt by this imbued property ignores resistances
 *   **14th** A creature with their Speeds decreased by the imbued property thaws more slowly.
 The penalty lasts as long as the persistent cold damage does
-*   **16th** Foes adjacent to a surface who critically fail the save against the slow effect freeze to that surface (usually the ground), becoming Immobilized until they Escape against the item's DC
+*   **16th** Foes adjacent to a surface who critically fail the save against the slow effect freeze to that surface (usually the ground), becoming [[undefined]] until they Escape against the item's DC
 *   **18th** The persistent cold damage on a hit increases to 1d4
 *   **20th** The status penalty to a target's Speeds increases to -15